 Answer: I am a follower of Tik Tok because my daughter, who is a professional singer and musical actress, has found it to be a profitable vehicle for performance during the pandemic when theaters are closed.
 She has made up songs about current news events and got lots of young adults interested in current issues and even registering to vote.
 Newsweek found out about her and did an interview.
 Google Emily Senn or follow her on Tik Tok.

-Because I’m a subscriber to Tik Tok because of my daughter, some of the kinds of videos you mention pop up when I check FB notifications.
+Because I’m a subscriber to Tik Tok, some of the kinds of videos you mention pop up when I check FB notifications.
 They seem to be mostly boys in their late teens, some of whom have some talent for lip syncing and swaying their hips and pelvis to hip hop songs.
 They also spend a lot of their video time fussing with their hair.
 Some of these boys are on Tik Tok Video Boy.

 Typical of teens is a desire to attract attention and be on the cutting edge.
 It’s not surprising that straight boys put on gay performances with their boyfriends.
 Gen Zers grew up in a time when same-sex marriage has been legal.
 But homosexuals still aren’t generally acceptable by everyone, sometimes including by their own families.
 There’s still enough stigma attached to being gay that these young men call themselves “homiesexuals” to disavow being regarded as homosexuals.
 There are undoubtedly also some genuine homosexual boys in Tik Tok and You Tube videos.
 But the issue here is straight guys acting gay for the sake of gaining a following on social media.